pivorodrigues/devopstips/devops-essentials.md

 - Instead of "throwing code over the wall", dev and ops work together to create and use tools and processes that support both speed and stability.

 - DevOps recognizes that dev and ops are more powerfull when they are together.

+**A Story of DevOps vs Traditional Silos**

+- The Story of Some Code: Traditional Silos

+  - Devs write code

+  - _"throw it over the wall"_ to QA

+  - Code bounces back and forth between Dev and QA as QA discovers problems and Devs fix them

+  - Finally, it is ready for production

+  - QA/Dev _"throws the code over the wall"_ to Operations

+  - Oh No!
+There´s a problem.
+Ops throws it back over the wall to Dev

+  - Each group´s domain is a "black box" to the other groups

+  - _"Our systems are fine; It´s your code!"_

+  - _"But the code works on my machine!"_

+- Traditional Silos - What Went Wrong?

+  - Dev and Ops are black boxes to each other, which leads to finger pointing:

+    - Because Ops is a black box, Devs don´t really trust them

+    - And Ops doesn´t really trust Dev

+  - Dev and Ops have different priorities, which pits them against each other:

+    - Ops views Devs as breaking stability

+    - Devs see ops as an obstacle to delivering their code

+  - Even if they WANT to work together:

+    - Dev is measured by delivering features, which means deploying changes

+    - Ops is measured by uptime, but changes are bad for stability